paulio11/P2-Co-op-Your-Pay/README.md

 ### Code
 - Code for the [scroll to top button](https://github.com/paulio11/project-2/blob/main/assets/js/top.js) is based on a [How To tutorial at W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).
+- Lines 112 to 125 in `calculator.js` created with help from a friend Dan Oak, adjusted to suit my needs and to fix an oversight of his.

 ### Acknowledgements